Humanitarian aid is stuck at Gaza-Egypt border as Israeli siege strains hospitals, water supply

-Egyptian Foreign Minister Sameh Shoukry said Israel “has not taken a position” on allowing access.
-The Israeli government did not respond to a request for comment.

-As Israel prepared a likely ground offensive into Gaza that would mean deadly house-to-house fighting, fears rose over the conflict spreading.
-Israel evacuated towns near its northern border with Lebanon.
-Hamas militants in Gaza continue to fire rockets into Israel.
+More than a week after Israel cut off entry of any supplies, all eyes were on the Rafah crossing, Gaza’s only connection to Egypt.
+Mediators were trying to reach a cease-fire that would let in aid and let out trapped foreigners.
+Israeli airstrikes forced the crossing to shut down last week, and local media reported Israel struck the crossing again Monday.

+Israel evacuated towns near its northern border with Lebanon, where the military has exchanged fire repeatedly with the Iranian-backed Hezbollah group.
+U.S. Secretary of State Antony Blinken met with Israel’s defense minister, and President Joe Biden weighed whether to visit Israel after an invitation from Prime Minister Benjamin Netanyahu.

-Speaking to the Israeli Knesset on Monday, Prime Minister Benjamin Netanyahu warned Iran and Hezbollah, “Don’t test us in the north.
+Speaking to the Israeli Knesset, Netanyahu warned Iran and Hezbollah, “Don’t test us in the north.
 Don’t make the mistake of the past.
 Today, the price you will pay will be far heavier,” referring to Israel’s 2006 war with Hezbollah, which operates out of Lebanon.

+Soon after he spoke, the Knesset floor was evacuated as rockets headed toward Jerusalem.
+Sirens in Tel Aviv prompted U.S. and Israeli officials to take shelter in a bunker, officials said.

+The head of Israel’s Shin Bet security service, in charge of monitoring militant groups, took responsibility for failing to avert Hamas’ surprise attack.
+As agency head, “the responsibility for that is on me,” Ronen Bar said.

+“There will be time for investigation — now is a time for war,” he wrote in a letter to Shin Bet workers and their families.

-The combination of airstrikes that pulverize entire neighborhoods, depleting supplies, and Israel’s mass evacuation order for the north of the Gaza Strip, has thrown the tiny territory’s 2.3 million people into upheaval.
+The combination of airstrikes, dwindling supplies and Israel’s mass evacuation order for the north of the Gaza Strip has thrown the tiny territory’s 2.3 million people into upheaval and increasing desperation.
 More than 1 million have fled their homes, and 60% of them are now in the approximately 14-kilometer-long (8 mile) area south of the evacuation zone, according to the U.N.

 The Israeli military says it is trying to clear away civilians for their safety ahead of a major campaign against Hamas in Gaza’s north, where it says the militants have extensive networks of tunnels and rocket launchers.
 Much of Hamas’ military infrastructure is in residential areas.

-Those fleeing northern Gaza still faced the threat of airstrikes in the south.
-Before dawn Monday, a strike hit a building in the town of Rafah where three displaced families who fled Gaza City were sheltering.
-At least 12 people were killed and nine others remained missing, said survivors from the al-Masry, al-Akhras and Hamouda families.
+Those fleeing northern Gaza still faced airstrikes in the south.
+Before dawn Monday, a strike in the town of Rafah collapsed a building sheltering three families who had evacuated from Gaza City.
+At least 12 people were killed and nine others remained buried under rubble, survivors from the families said.
 The strike reduced the house to a vast crater blanketed with wreckage.

+Hospitals are expected to run out of generator fuel in the next 24 hours, meaning life-saving equipment like incubators and ventilators will stop functioning, the U.N. said.
+Thousands of patients’ lives were at risk, the U.N. said.

+People grew increasingly desperate in their search for food and water.
+With taps dry, many have resorted to drinking dirty or sewage-filled water, risking the spread of disease.

-More than 400,000 displaced people in the south were crowded in schools and other facilities of the U.N. agency for Palestinians, UNRWA.
-But the agency can’t provide them aid, leaving them to search for water and food.
+More than 400,000 displaced people in the south crowded into schools and other facilities of the U.N. agency for Palestinians, UNRWA.
+But the agency can’t provide them any supplies.
 UNRWA said it has only 1 liter of water a day for each of its staff members trapped in the territory.

-Hundreds of thousands more displaced people have moved in with family members, packing dozens into homes.

-With taps dry, many have resorted to drinking dirty or sewage-filled water, risking the spread of disease.

 “Gaza is running out of water, and Gaza is running out of life,” said UNRWA chief Philippe Lazzarini, calling for a lifting of the siege.
 “We need this now.”